GuillaumeMougeot/biom3d/docs/tuto_cli.md

-# Use the Command Line Interface
+# The Command Line Interface

 Biom3d has different entry points with which you will be able to interact.
 We will go from the quickest approach, which will let you run a training in a single line of code, to the more detailed ones, which will let you manually adjust some of the hyper-parameters of Biom3d.